 Brian and Yimar’s song together is Michael Jackson’s PYT.

 The story isn’t a musical, per se, but there is so much pertinent music that it practically could be.

-The story, in some ways, ended up an exploration of not only relationships but also of our mores as a society.
+Hence the story, in some ways, ended up an exploration of not only relationships but also of our mores as a society.
 What do we accept from people?
-What do we expect them to do when the chips are down?
+Also, what do we expect them to do when the chips are down?
 People in the story make good decisions, and they make some terrible ones as well.
 Fallout does not stop just because you wish it all away, and the fights are harsh because it’s the people who love you – and know you better than anyone – who can truly hurt you if they really want to.

 I put the rating at T, with the racier version on Ad Astra at M.